 4. What might we do with your information?

-If you have applied for one of The Prince’s Trust programmes, The Prince’s Trust will use your information to run, fund, develop and evaluate The Trust’s programmes.
+If you have applied for one of The Prince’s Trust programmes, The Prince’s Trust will use your information to run, fund, develop and evaluate The Prince’s Trust’s programmes.

-If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event we will mainly use your data to:
+If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event we will mainly use your information to:

 - Provide you with the services, products or information that you asked for, as well as information about other services, products or information we think might interest you where you have consented to being contacted;